GregaVrbancic/deploy-keras-model/README.md

-# Deploy Keras model as an API web service
+# Deploy Keras model - examples

 The list of examples: